Benzodiazepine addiction - signs, symptoms and recovery

 While benzodiazepines are highly effective when they are taken for their intended use, addiction can occur when these drugs are misused.

 If you are worried that someone close to you is abusing or has become addicted to benzodiazepines, or if you are concerned about your own use, we have outlined the common signs and symptoms of benzodiazepine addiction.
-We have also included information on the help and treatment available at Priory centres across the UK to support a person on their path to recovery.

 Signs and symptoms of benzodiazepine addiction